KYC Registration Agencies (KRA)

 Pursuant to the SEBI circular SEBI/HO/MIRSD/POD-1/P/CIR/2024/81 dated June 10, 2024 folios not complied with the nomination or opt out requirements shall not be frozen for debit transaction.
 No restrictions will be placed for legacy folios without ...

-• Change in Folio Details
+• Change or Updation in Address